matheusPavaneli/tasksAPI/README.md

 # tasksAPI

-tasksAPI is a RESTful API tailored for managing tasks, incorporating features like task validation and task expiration deadlines.
+tasksAPI is a RESTful API tailored for managing tasks, incorporating features like task validation, task expiration deadlines and autodelete.
 It's an ideal solution for applications requiring robust task management functionalities.

 ## Getting Started